sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

- Then follows detailed rules regarding the selection of proper time and place for initiation, worship of the [Vāstu Purusha](# "The Genius of the ground where the Diksha takes place"), sacrifice (Bali), offerings and so forth.
+ Then follows detailed rules regarding the selection of proper time and place for initiation, worship of the Vāstu Purusha[^54], sacrifice (Bali), offerings and so forth.
 The conclusion is that Guru, Devatā and Mantra should be realised as being one and the same (Aikyam).

+[^54]: "The Genius of the ground where the Diksha takes place"

 ————

 **CHAPTER VII.**

- This portion of the work deals with rules relating to the Sādhanā of the Devi of Speech and the [Japa of Her Mantra](# "See Introduction to my book ").
-Japa is preceded by [Mātrikānyāsa](# "See Introduction to my book ") The Rishi of this [Mātrikāmantra](# "That is, the letters A to Ksha with the Bindu superimposed.") is Brahmā The metre (Chhandah) is Gāyatrī.
+ This portion of the work deals with rules relating to the Sādhanā of the Devi of Speech and the Japa of Her Mantra[^55].
+Japa is preceded by Mātrikānyāsa[^55] The Rishi of this Mātrikāmantra[^57] is Brahmā The metre (Chhandah) is Gāyatrī.
 Sarasvati is the Devatā

+[^55]: "See Introduction to my book "

+[^57]: "That is, the letters A to Ksha with the Bindu superimposed."

 and Her six limbs are the letters of the alphabet

  With the words, "I bow to Her the Bhāratī”^(**1**) follows a Dhyāna or description of the Goddess (Devī) as She, in her gross (sthūla) form, is to be meditated on.
-She is seated on a lotus, three-eyed and of a transparent brilliancy She is white as the moon and the jasmine flowers The fifty different letters make Her face, hands, feet, belly and breasts which with Her buttocks are very large On Her head are coils of hair and the crescent moon She holds in Her right upper hand a rosary of [Rudrāksha beads](# "Seeds of the Eleocarpus ganitrus with which Japa is done") and with Her lower right hand makes [Chintā-mudrā](# "A name for the jnäna-mudrā or munual gesture so called") In the left upper hand She holds a jar (of nectar) and in the lower left hand a book^(**2**).
+She is seated on a lotus, three-eyed and of a transparent brilliancy She is white as the moon and the jasmine flowers The fifty different letters make Her face, hands, feet, belly and breasts which with Her buttocks are very large On Her head are coils of hair and the crescent moon She holds in Her right upper hand a rosary of Rudrāksha beads[^58] and with Her lower right hand makes Chintā-mudrā[^59] In the left upper hand She holds a jar (of nectar) and in the lower left hand a book^(**2**).

+[^58]: "Seeds of the Eleocarpus ganitrus with which Japa is done"

+[^59]: "A name for the jnäna-mudrā or munual gesture so called"

  The nine Shaktis of Bhārati are Medhā (understanding), Prajnā (wisdom), Prabhā (radiance), Vidyā (learning), Dhī (intelligence), Dhriti (constancy or steadiness), Smriti (memory), Buddhi (power of conception), Vidyeshvarī (sovereignty of all learning

- The Sādhaka with revernt devotion should worship Bhārati, Her [Shaktis and Āvarana Devatās](# "That is, attendant Devatās ") with fine perfume and flowers, incense and food
+ The Sādhaka with revernt devotion should worship Bhārati, Her Shaktis and Āvarana Devatās[^60] with fine perfume and flowers, incense and food

+[^60]: "That is, attendant Devatās "

 ———————————————————————————————————————